There is help available for people in need of housing support or information.

 You are eligible for housing support if you:

-- have lived in Knox for at least 2 years and are 55 years old or older
+- are 55 years old or older

 - meet the assets/income and eligibility criteria as determined by the DFFH